-- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply regular bandages to the wounds.
+- A. Continue ice pack as needed. - B. If you don't have a split or half cast, you may remove surgical bandage after you shower and apply a waterproof bandage (may be purchased at your local pharmacy) to the wounds.
+Please ensure that the bandage is large enough to completely cover the incision.
+Apply a fresh waterproof bandage after each shower.
 If you have splint you do not need to change anything.
 Keep extremity dry